gusmanb/logicanalyzer/README.md

 LogicAnalyzer app:

--Ammount of on-screen samples will be preserved if you repeat the last capture.
+* Ammount of on-screen samples will be preserved if you repeat the last capture.
--Added a new menu entry called "Repeat las analysis" to the protocol analyzers, it will execute the last analysis performed to speed up things.
+* Added a new menu entry called "Repeat las analysis" to the protocol analyzers, it will execute the last analysis performed to speed up things.
--Changed where config files are stored, they will use the %appData% folder now ($home/.config in Linux).
+* Changed where config files are stored, they will use the %appData% folder now ($home/.config in Linux).
--Changed horizontal scrollbar visibility.
+* Changed horizontal scrollbar visibility.

 CLCapture app:

--Now channel names can be provided from the command line.
+* Now channel names can be provided from the command line.

 Have fun!